Preventing crime, protecting the public and helping those in need

 Anti-social behaviour is any activity that impacts on other people in a negative way.
-Selfish and unacceptable activities can blight the quality of community life and the police are committed to tackling them.
+Selfish and unacceptable behaviour can blight people's quality of community life and we are committed to tackling it.

-West Midlands Police take anti-social behaviour very seriously because it has a negative impact on the daily lives of our communities.
+West Midlands Police take anti-social behaviour very seriously because it can have such a terrible impact on people's daily lives.

-We take various measures to deal with anti-social behaviour, from imposing fines and making arrests to confiscating vehicles and working with the council to tackle problem families.
+We take various measures to deal with anti-social behaviour, from imposing fines and making arrests to confiscating vehicles and working with the council to tackle so-called 'problem families'.